TBI (Traumatic Brain Injuries)

 • Visual changes, like blurry or double vision

-• Changes in hearing, such as hearing loss
+• Changes in hearing, such as hearing loss or a ringing sound in your ear(s)

 • Depth perception issues